segmentio/analytics-vue/README.md

 Now `window.analytics` is loaded and available to use throughout your app!

 ###  Single-Page Application
-The `page` method lets you record page views on your website, along with optional extra information about the page being viewed.
+The `page` method lets you record page views on your website, along with optional information about the page being viewed.
 You can read more about in the [page reference](https://segment.com/docs/sources/website/analytics.js/#page).
 Clicking a link or a new tab will not reload the webpage in an SPA.
 Therefore, using `analytics.page()` in `index.html` is not ideal and we need to simulate a page load.
 However, we can achieve `page` calls with the use of [vue-router](https://router.vuejs.org) and Vue's lifecycle hooks.

-If we seperate our pages into their own components and allow the [`<router-view>`](https://router.vuejs.org/api/#router-view) component to handle when our pages render, then we can use `mounted` lifecycle hook to invoke our `page` calls:
+If we separate our pages into their own components and allow the [`<router-view>`](https://router.vuejs.org/api/#router-view) component to handle when our pages render, then we can use `mounted` lifecycle hook to invoke our `page` calls:

 ```javascript
 <template>